vilasglauco/vilasglauco/README.md

 ## Hi there 👋

+Technologist degree in Systems Analysis and Development with over 6 years of experience in Big Data.
+Currently expanding expertise in Python and advancing knowledge in cloud technologies.

+Over the course of my career, I have gained extensive hands-on experience in the retail and banking sectors, applying both academic knowledge and practical insights from daily operations.
+I have consistently demonstrated a proactive approach in identifying root causes of challenges, strong written communication skills, and a high level of ownership in every role undertaken.

+A self-motivated and resilient professional with a demonstrated ability to adapt and thrive in dynamic environments.

 <!--
 **vilasglauco/vilasglauco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.